bsammor/ray-tracer-renderer/README.md

 The texture coordinates (for mapping) of a model must be between 0 and 1.
 If a texture uses coordinates outside the range, it will not work properly.

+You can use all three extra commands above at the same time.

+Adjusting header files will require a make clean.

 # Online References
 * scratchapixel.com
 * pbr-book.org (Phyiscally Based Rendering: From Theory To Implementation)